matter-labs/zksync-dapp-portal/hyperchains/README.md

 <details>
 <summary>You can manually configure the application by editing the config file.</summary>

-1. Edit `/hyperchains/config.json` config file (eg. rpc url, network id, etc.).
+1. Add your network information to `/hyperchains/config.json` config file.
+See example config file in `/hyperchains/example.config.json`
 2. Now you can start or build the application.
 See [Development](#development) or [Production](#production) section below for more details.
 </details>